PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 already broadcast to the declared output.
 The exact and singleton policies remain separate public pass functions and separate statistics because merging them would obscure their different operand and output-layout semantics.

+### Channelwise broadcast-constant runtime-layout repair

+`passes/binary_layout_adapter.py` also owns the complete former central repair for rank-three and rank-four channelwise constants consumed by binary operators.
+The move is mechanical: after normalizing only the function name, the module owner AST is identical to the previous lowerer implementation.
+The lowerer retains its private wrapper, all three direct production calls, and the call inside the existing three-round indexed binary-layout convergence helper.

+The owner preserves reuse of a caller-provided `ModelIRGraphIndex`, indexed binary-op traversal, logical-layout/name/producer hints for ambiguous broadcasts, standard NCHW-to-NHWC rotation, exact inverse recovery for a stale NHWC constant, and the historical statistic.
+Exclusive constants are still updated in place.
+Shared constants retain snapshot-based copy-on-write, quantization cloning, deterministic names, and differential consumer updates through `_set_operator_inputs(..., graph_index=graph_index)`.

 ### Static shape-signature consistency